yktoo/yktoo.com/content/blog/0188/index.en.md

 They rocked the favourite jazz venue of Amersfoort, city café [De Observant](http://www.observant.nl/).

-Not much has changed in the past two years, except that they've got a new drummer. //Elvin Marchena// left and //Ulas﻿ Aksunger// took over.
+Not much has changed in the past two years, except that they've got a new drummer. {{< fl "Elvin Marchena" >}} left and {{< fl "Ulas﻿ Aksunger" >}} took over.
 But I was pleasantly surprised that they still remember me and even know my name.
 They wouldn't expect to see my face there anyway.
 ![](img:3.bp.blogspot.com/-tg0qCRN97e0/UYPgr3y4o2I/AAAAAAAAXnM/u5UGPEoUoVA/s1600/dsc07962.picasaweb.jpg:a)

 In the break an Internet news site asked them for an interview, and they took me along.